 - 1. Recommends that a first-year experience course/seminar should be required for all students.
 The only exception will be for those students who have 15 earned hours of college credit at the time of initial enrollment.
-Credit may be earned through AP, CLEP, IB, MOWR, transfer, or early college. - 2.
+Credit may be earned through AP, CLEP, IB, MOWR, transfer, or early college.

+Completed. - 2.
 Recommends expanding First Year Programs into "First and Second-Year Programs".
-In process with concerns. - 3.
-Recommends creating a central location for a Department of First and Second Year Programs on one campus with support available on both. - 4.
+Will not be implemented. - 3.
+Recommends creating a central location for a Department of First and Second Year Programs on one campus with support available on both.

+In process no concerns. - 4.
 Recommends developing a standardized, one-credit-hour First-Year-Experience (FYE) Course to be called ASU 1201: First-Year Experience and an institution-created textbook to support academic skills and student success strategies.

 - 5. Recommends developing a one-credit-hour Second-Year-Experience (SYE) Course that will promote career preparation that is unique to students' chosen career paths.

 Will not be implemented. - 6.
-Recommends providing professional development for FYE and SYE Course Instructors. - 7.
-Recommends adopting the "College Student Inventory," a freshman assessment survey, across both campuses. - 8.
-Recommends maintaining and expanding a peer-mentoring program, with successful second-year students assigned to mentor FYE classes. - 9.
-Recommends expanding DSC's academic program in English as a Second Language to provide support across campuses. - 10.
-Recommends maintaining and expanding traditions such as candlelight dinner, passport initiative, and "conversations with professors". - 11.
-Recommends expanding use of Learning Communities across campus and investigate adoption of "meta-majors" such as those used on the Georgia State Campus. - 12.
-Recommends maintaining and standardizing New Student Orientation/Acceptance Day activities across campuses. - 13.
-Recommends maintaining foundations-level courses for Learning Support Students. - 14.
+Recommends providing professional development for FYE and SYE Course Instructors.

+7. Recommends adopting the "College Student Inventory," a freshman assessment survey, across both campuses.

+8. Recommends maintaining and expanding a peer-mentoring program, with successful second-year students assigned to mentor FYE classes.

+9. Recommends expanding DSC's academic program in English as a Second Language to provide support across campuses.

+10. Recommends maintaining and expanding traditions such as candlelight dinner, passport initiative, and "conversations with professors".

+- 11. Recommends expanding use of Learning Communities across campus and investigate adoption of "meta-majors" such as those used on the Georgia State Campus.
+In process no concerns. - 12.
+Recommends maintaining and standardizing New Student Orientation/Acceptance Day activities across campuses.

+- 13. Recommends maintaining foundations-level courses for Learning Support Students.
+In process with concerns. - 14.
 Recommends staffing and retaining retention specialists and advisors to do intrusive advising, intervention strategies, and faculty liaison work.